MVI385 Food Product Development

 - Managing and improving PD, including case studies.

 Lectures, self-study, semester assignments/case studies, individual problem-solving, workshops and group discussions.
-Collaboration with Norwegian Food Industry.
+There may also be a one day collaboration with the course INN220 Introduction to Entrepreneurship regarding a "Solution Camp".

 The course responsible may be contacted by e-mail: email@example.com and in Canvas.